Qubits01/patch_xiso/README.md

 # patch_xiso
 Patches XBOX360 isos to match Redump.org entries

-This little python script basically does the same thing as "Xbox 360 Redump Patcher" by Starshadow.
+This little python script does mostly the same thing as "Xbox 360 Redump Patcher" by Starshadow.

 In Detail, it has the following features:
 * Does not rely on external tools or packages
-* Checks for overdump/underdump of the iso and trims/pads the file accordingly
+* Checks for overdump/underdump of the iso and trims/pads the file accordingly (new feature)
-* Fills the L0 Video padding with zeros
+* Fills the L0 Video padding with zeros (done by abgx360 at Starshadow's script)
-* Overwrites the stealth sectors with zeros
+* Overwrites the stealth sectors with zeros (done by ppf patchfile at Starshadow's script)

 ## Prerequisites
 Python 3